HwWobbe/WipHww/README.md

 - Felt mapping is seriously appeaaling in spite of its FreemIum satate
   - first $tage is tolerable
+    - it may be a good idea to Fork this topic to another RePo
 - vmUpdates pre Qbook access
   - these seem to have worked.
     - the original problem was due to missing system updates